rikonaka/translator-rs/README.md

 ## Option Description

+### Switch translate API

-### Switch from the default google translate to deepl
+**Switch from the default google translate to deepl.**

-**The translation API for DeepL is now supported, but requires the user to have an auth key.**
+The translation API for DeepL is now supported, but requires the user to have an auth key.

 ```bash
 translator-rs -a deepl --auth-key xxxxxxxx:xx